GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 67.
-Our God that is Lord, and author of grace
+Voice Text: Psalme LXVII.
+Our God that is Lord, and autor of grace

 General Note